 4. Housing.
 Scottish Government proposals to make all owner-occupied dwellings have an Energy Performance Certificate at grade C or better by 2030 may be challenging for elderly homeowners in older buildings.

 There will be increasing demands on health and social care services due to people living longer and with more complex longer-term conditions to manage.
 This is against a backdrop of limited resources in the public sector to support local needs.

-The aging population will also require special consideration when deciding on transport or security and resilience matters.
+The ageing population will also require special consideration when deciding on transport or security and resilience matters.

 Community Council Objective

 To take the needs of this significant portion of the population fully into account when considering issues such as transport, housing, health and social care and community activities.

 • To continue to press for bungalow type housing to be built to allow down-sizing.

 • To examine ways ‘good neighbourliness’ can be encouraged.

 • To request ACC to undertake a comprehensive study (involving the CBMCC) to understand and quantify what “an appropriate housing mix” should be for the CBM area (ACC Policy H4 – Housing Mix and Housing for Particular Needs).